Warren County in Iowa

 Homicide

 Janet LaFratte, 35, was reported missing to the Warren County Sheriff’s Office on Wednesday, June 20, 1973.
 LaFratte’s husband, Frank LaFratte, placed the call at 5:30 p.m. and stated his wife was missing from their home.
-The couple lived about 25 miles south of Des Moines and northwest of Churchville in rural Norwalk.

 Sheriff’s deputies located Mrs. LaFratte’s body in a pond behind the couple’s home at 8 p.m. that same day.

-Initially, Warren County Medical Examiner S. F. Yugend ruled LaFratte’s death an “apparent drowning,” and released little information to the public.
-An investigation by the Iowa Division of Criminal Investigation (DCI) and the Warren County’s Sheriff’s Office, however, cited “mysterious circumstances” surrounding LaFratte’s death, and the DCI ruled her death an unsolved homicide.
+An investigation by the Iowa Bureau of Criminal Investigation (BCI) — now called the Iowa Division of Criminal Investigation (DCI) — and the Warren County’s Sheriff’s Office, however, cited “mysterious circumstances” surrounding LaFratte’s death, and the BCI ruled her death an unsolved homicide.

 When the DCI established a Cold Case Unit in 2009, Janet LaFratte’s murder was one of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using latest advancements in DNA technology.